-Students will focus on developing skills which include drawing, painting, and collage.
+Students will focus on developing skills which include drawing, painting, graphic arts, collage, and other mediums.
 They will have the opportunity to experiment and refine skills using a variety of art media.
 Elements and principles of art will be emphasized in each project.
 Art history, cultural relevance, and artists will also be included within most lessons.
 Students will be made aware of how the Arts relate to the world and everyday life and go beyond the classroom.
 The goal is to have students acquire and learn new skills while also enhancing and utilizing their creative thinking skills to maximize their potential in all aspects of life and other subjects.
 Art 7 is a semester-long course.